 The Gaming Edition comes with a game controller that also acts as a remote control.
 It only took me a few minutes to determine that this was not a good idea.
 It is one thing to use a chunky controller that you hold with two hands when playing a game.
 The gaming controller, however, quickly becomes cumbersome and awkward when you are trying to access the remote control buttons in the middle.
 The Gaming Edition should have come with a separate remote control along with the game controller.

-You can purchase the Standard Edition of the Amazon Fire TV which comes with a standard remote for $99 and purchase a new gaming controller for $39 more.
-The only extras that you get with the $139 Gaming Edition are the 32GB SD card and two games.
+You can purchase the Standard Edition of the Amazon Fire TV which comes with a standard remote but you can always purchase a new gaming controller.
+The only extras that you get with the Gaming Edition are the 32GB SD card and two games (at time of publication).
 While the two included games are good, they are not so fantastic that I would purchase this edition to get them.
 If you want the game controller, in my humble opinion, you are best to purchase the Standard Edition and the game controller separately.

 The game controller itself is sleek and smooth, yet the slightly rubberized handles make it comfortable in the hand and easy to hold.
 For game playing it is much more responsive than the first version.
 It has all your typical gaming buttons, triggers and pads.
 It also has a useful headphone jack.

 When the first Amazon Fire TV came out, there were about one hundred games available.
 Now, just 18 months later, Amazon boasts more games of any other streaming media player with over 800 games available.
 There are games for the serious gamer as well as games for the entire family.